ibm-cloud-docs/dns/ro-migration.md

 * Flexible integration
 * Competitive pricing

+If you choose to migrate to Tucows' (OpenSRS platform) before 2 November 2021, or migrate the domains away to other registrars outside of OpenSRS, you will incur a fee for the additional year renewal cost for every domain that is transferred.
+As part of the IBM Cloud to OpenSRS migration, you will not incur any transfer fees.
+{: tip}

 ### What service agreement do I follow after migration to Hover?
 {: #hover-service-agreement-after-migration}
 {: faq}